MinjaeKim09/whisperYTtoSRT/README.md

-# whisperRealtime
+# Whisper Transcription

-A web application for real-time speech-to-text transcription using OpenAI Whisper (and MLX-Whisper for Apple Silicon).
-This project is a real-time extension of whisperWebUI, designed to provide live transcription as audio is received, rather than processing pre-recorded files or YouTube videos.
+A web application for YouTube video transcription using OpenAI Whisper and MLX-Whisper for Apple Silicon.
+This project provides a simple web interface to transcribe YouTube videos and download SRT subtitle files.

 ## Features

-- 🎤 Real-time audio transcription in the browser
-- ⚡ Live transcription feed updates in the UI as you speak
+- 🎵 YouTube video transcription to SRT format
 - 🌐 Web-based interface for easy use
+- 📱 Responsive design
 - 🔄 Cross-platform compatibility
+- ⚡ Automatic model selection (MLX-Whisper for Apple Silicon, OpenAI Whisper for others)
+- 📥 Direct SRT file download

 ## Requirements

 - Python 3.8+
 - FFmpeg (for audio processing)
-- Microphone access in browser
 - **Apple Silicon Macs**: MLX-Whisper for optimal performance
 - **Other platforms**: OpenAI Whisper with CUDA/CPU support